(Originally published in 2013.)

 They created a money empire that took over almost everything.

 When you start talking about central banking, and how it provides politicians with free money, people generally turn away from it, because it’s just too much to take.
-And so I won’t.
+And so I’ll stop here.

-I could add more, but I think my point is made.
+There’s more to say but my point is made.
 America, as we grew up thinking of it, is over.
-The ideas may live on in some of us, but they no longer live in the political arena.
-It’s over.
+The old ideas live on in some of us, but they no longer live in the political arena.

 What remains to be seen is what Americans will do next.